balazstth/subl-esp/README.md

 Provides advaced background highlighting for server-side and client-side scripts.
-Kuler was used to extend the Monokai color set (http://kuler.adobe.com/#create/fromacolor)
+Kuler was used to extend the Monokai color set (http://kuler.adobe.com/#create/fromacolor) This edit mode is based on the built-in ST2 HTML package.

 Installation:
     1. cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/